yanshuolee/RL-implementation/Cartpole/README.md

 * [A3C: scores >> 200](https://medium.com/tensorflow/deep-reinforcement-learning-playing-cartpole-through-asynchronous-advantage-actor-critic-a3c-7eab2eea5296)

 ## Note
 The cartpole score using Q-learning method [1] converges to 200 rewards after some episodes while in A3C [2] it converges to more than 300 rewards.
-My implementation using Dyna-Q+ with optimal parameter setting reaches average reward of 146.928 on 500 episodes.
-However, the plots shows that using Dyna-Q+ fluctuates drastically.
+My implementation using expected sarsa algorithm with adaptive epsilon and step size outperforms in my experiment.
+It is worth noting that in Dyna-Q+ method, planning does not help to learn cartpole balance.

 ## References
 [1] https://medium.com/@tuzzer/cart-pole-balancing-with-q-learning-b54c6068d947